marpere/aws-static-website/README.md

 My take on hosting static website with S3 and Cloudfront.
 ## Features
 - Bucket not publicly accessible
-- Cloudfront invalidation in each deploy
+- Cloudfront cache invalidation in each deploy
-- HTTPS certificate
+- Cloudfront HTTPS certificate

 ## Problems dealt